Reducing black box service provider risks for your business

 In a rush to find your answer?
 No worries, jump ahead.

-What you should delegate is up to you.
-However, most business gurus would agree that for efficiency and productivity reasons, you should start with non-core business activities.
+Most business gurus would agree that for efficiency and productivity reasons, you should start with delegating non-core business activities.

 Non-core tasks are the ones that you don’t have expertise to produce in-house regularly.
 And, even if you do, they cost you too much time and money to learn and perform and are therefore not worth keeping in-house do you need to delegate them.